-1.1 Form and denomination
+1.1 Form and Denomination

-The Notes are in bearer form or in registered form as specified in the applicable Final Terms or Pricing Supplement and serially numbered in the Specified Currency and Specified Denomination(s) specified in the applicable Final Terms.
-Notes of one Specified Denomination may not be exchanged for Notes of another Specified Denomination and Bearer Notes may not be exchanged for Registered Notes and vice versa.
-The Notes are issued pursuant to the Turkish Commercial Code (Law No. 6102), the Capital Markets Law (Law No. 6362) of Turkey and the Communiqué No. VII-128.8 on Debt Instruments of the Turkish Capital Markets Board (in Turkish: Sermaye Piyasası Kurulu) (the "CMB").
+The Notes are in bearer form ("Bearer Notes") or registered form ("Registered Notes") as specified in the applicable Final Terms or Pricing Supplement and serially numbered in the Specified Currency and Specified Denomination(s), in each case, as specified in the applicable Final Terms or Pricing Supplement.
+Notes of one Specified Denomination may not be exchanged for Notes of another Specified Denomination and Bearer Notes may not be exchanged for Notes and vice versa.
+The Notes are issued pursuant to the Turkish Commercial Code (Law No. 6102), the Capital Markets Law (Law No. 6362) of the Republic of Turkey ("Turkey") and the Communiqué on Debt Instruments No. VII-128.8 issued by the Turkish Capital Markets Board (in Turkish: Sermaye Piyasasi Kurulu) (the "CMB").

-This Note may be a Fixed Rate Note, a Floating Rate Note or a Zero Coupon Note or a combination of any of the foregoing, depending upon the Interest Basis specified in the applicable Final Terms or Pricing Supplement.
+This Note may be a Fixed Rate Note, a Floating Rate Note or a Zero Coupon Note, or a combination of any of the foregoing, depending upon the "Interest Basis" specified in the applicable Final Terms or Pricing Supplement.

-Definitive Bearer Notes are issued with Coupons attached unless they are Zero Coupon Notes, in which case references to Coupons and Couponholders in the Conditions are not applicable.
+Definitive Bearer Notes are issued with Coupons attached unless they are Zero Coupon Notes, in which case references to Coupons and Couponholders in these Conditions are not applicable.